 - At S43, ‘misconduct’ is defined to be any act or omission referred to in Section 8(1) CDM.
 A ‘child’ is defined as a person under 18.

 - By S18 CDM the standard of proof is to be the same as operated in the High Court to the civil standard, (i.e. balance of probabilities).

-Relevant parts of the Guidelines for the Professional Conduct of Clergy are:
+Relevant parts of the Guidelines for the Professional Conduct of Clergy identified by the Tribunal were: